MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-oversharing-tutorial.md

 ## Next steps

 For quicker testing, this tutorial used an email message to a single recipient, and without attachments.
 But you can apply the same method with multiple recipients, multiple labels, and also apply the same logic to email attachments whose labeling status is often less obvious to users.
 For example, the email message itself is labeled Public but the PowerPoint presentation attached is labeled General.
-For more information, see the following section from the admin guide: [Implement pop-up messages in Outlook that warn, justify, or block emails being sent](./rms-client/client-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent)
+For more information about the configuration options, see the following section from the admin guide: [Implement pop-up messages in Outlook that warn, justify, or block emails being sent](./rms-client/client-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent)

 The admin guide also contains information about other advanced client settings that you can use to customize the behavior of the client.
 For a full list, see [Available advanced client settings](./rms-client/client-admin-guide-customizations.md#available-advanced-client-settings).